Allen-Synthesis/EuroPi/software/contrib/pams.md

 NOTE: the `Wave Shape` parameter of the CV outputs works differently.
-Instead of dynamically choosing the output wave shape, the CV output acts as a sample & hold of the signal coming into `ain.
+Instead of dynamically choosing the output wave shape, the CV output acts as a sample & hold of the signal coming into `ain`.
 The digital attenuation (see below) is applied BEFORE the sample & hold operation is applied.
 The `Amplitude` parameter acts as a secondary virtual attenuator, and the `Width` parameter acts as an offset voltage.